 While smartphones manufacturers are still planning on integrating 5G Network on future phones, AT&T sets to hit markets with 5G mobile service by late 2018.
 Last year we had rumours that Tech giant Apple may be preparing to launch 5G smartphones in 2019.

-Alot of rumours has been carried around this last year and many of the rumoured technology are expected to launch this year.
+A lot of rumours has been carried around this last year and many of the rumoured technology is expected to launch this year.

 AT&T News Room: